kelkka/RemoteRenderedVR/README.md

 Remote Rendered VR
 ---

 This is an experimental prototype remote renderer for VR intended for testing the applicability of remote VR technologies in any network of choice.

 I wrote the code for this project on my own with the sole purpose of enabling the testing of hypotheses for various papers during my Ph.D.
-Therefore, implementations are usually just at the bare minimum for them to work for the test in question, and the code is not super well organized.
-I have tried to tidy things up a bit before publishing here, but be aware that the code was not initially intended for anyone else to see.
+Therefore, this is not the most beautiful nor well structured code you will come across.
+I have tried to tidy things up a bit before publishing here, but be aware that this code was not initially intended for anyone else to see.

 ### Requirements

 Windows 10
-Visual Studio 2015 (Newer might work with some tinkering) CUDA Toolkit 11.1
+Visual Studio 2015 (Newer might work with some tinkering)
+CUDA Toolkit 11.1

 ### Usage